 It is so important for you to get enough sleep before class.
 Adequate sleep helps to improve your memory, concentration, and motivation.
 When you are chronically tired the tasks of the day ahead seem unmanageable.
 You may find yourself making poorer choices that do not benefit your health and wellness.
 To figure out how much sleep you need to feel alert and energized in your day try using the Sleepyti.me bedtime calculator.

 Optometrists perform routine vision testing, prescribe eyeglasses and contact lenses, detect vision problems and eye disease, refer to specialists, prescribe medicines to treat some diseases of the eye, and provide care before and after eye surgery.
-Routine eye exams are not covered under your Medical Services Plan (MSP) or Guard.me insurance plan.
+Routine eye exams are not covered under your Medical Services Plan (MSP) but with your Guard.me insurance plan you are covered up to $125 for an annual vision health test.
 If you have questions or concerns about your eye health speak with the nurse.

 Good preventative oral care such as flossing once and brushing twice a day with a soft bristle toothbrush is very important to maintaining good physical health.
 Drink water to help dilute the acids in your mouth and protect teeth from cavities.
 Limit beverage choices like sports drinks, coffee, diet sodas, or regular sodas as they may increase the chances for tooth decay.
 Routine dental checkups are not covered under your Medical Services Plan (MSP) or Guard.me plan.
 If you have questions or concerns about your dental health find a dentist or see the nurse for a list of lower cost dental clinics in your area.